 The Australian Conservation Environment wants Australians to challenge BHP Billiton’s uranium expansion plan at Olympic Dam by making public submissions in the next two weeks.
 The proposal will represent another difficult decision on uranium mining for Environment Minister Peter Garrett.
 Having approved the new Four Mile mine last week, he must make the final decision on BPHB’s Environmental Impact Statement.
 The ACF says Australia should not become the uranium quarry to the global nuclear industry.
 “Our uranium exports fuel unacceptable nuclear risks and unresolved nuclear waste management around the globe,” it says.

-The ACF call is supported by local indigenous groups who have labelled the expansion “environmental genocide”.
+The ACF call is supported by indigenous groups who have labelled the expansion “environmental genocide”.
 Rebecca Wingfield is a Kokatha custodian and an international human rights campaigner for Aboriginal people.
 She is also a traditional owner of the land around the Olympic Dam site.
-Wingfield disputes the claim of the SA government and BHPB that there is no scientific research proving the environmental harm of uranium mining.
-She also referred to the Manila Declaration signed by Indigenous organisations from 35 countries which says that mining exploitation without consent has led to “the worst forms of environmental degradation, human rights violations and land dispossession and is contributing to climate change.”
+Wingfield disputes the claim of the SA government and BHPB there is no scientific research proving the environmental harm of uranium mining.
+She also referred to the Manila Declaration signed by Indigenous organisations from 35 countries which says mining exploitation without consent has led to “the worst forms of environmental degradation, human rights violations and land dispossession and is contributing to climate change.”

 Public submissions on the EIS must be in by Friday 7 August.